Südzucker Group – UK Tax Strategy

 Südzucker Group maintains a Compliance Directive which is the cornerstone of everything we do, including the approach to tax planning.

 Südzucker Group sees compliance with tax legislation as key to managing our tax risk.
 We understand the importance of tax in the wider context of business decisions and have processes in place to ensure tax is considered as part of our decision making process.

 Südzucker Group maintains internal policies and procedures to support its tax control framework and employs professionals that are experienced in identification and management of tax risk with additional support provided through ongoing training and input of external advisors when appropriate.

 Südzucker Group maintains relationships with professional advisers that allow us to seek expert advice on specialist areas of tax.
 Our approach is to ensure we are compliant and understand our responsibilities with regards to tax.

 Südzucker is conscious of the negative publicity that can arise from an inappropriate tax policy, and sees strong internal controls and a good relationship with our professional advisors and tax authorities as the best way to manage reputational risk.

 5. Relationship with HM Revenue & Customs (“HMRC”)

 Südzucker Group is committed to the principles of openness and transparency with the tax authorities worldwide.
 Each UK legal entity engages with HMRC with integrity and respect and works collaboratively to resolve disputes [and obtain agreement].

 The UK legal entities have regular, open dialogue and meetings with HMRC.
-Day-to-day interactions with the HMRC CRM team are managed by the UK Senior Accounting Officer of each of the UK companies.
+Day-to-day interactions with the HMRC CCM team are managed by the UK Senior Accounting Officer of each of the UK companies.